 This page details what the best contractor accountancy services should look like.

-There are certain considerations here and getting a good bank from the outset can save you hassles further down the line.
-Most high street banks offer free banking for the first year after which point, the fee is around £6 per month.
-The deals out there are always changing on an ongoing basis.
+There are certain aspects to consider here.
+Going with a good bank from the outset can save you hassles further down the line.
+Most high street banks offer free banking for the first year.
+After this period has elapsed, the fee is around £6 per month.
+The deals out there are constantly changing on an ongoing basis.

 We will mention further in this article about keeping and maintaining your company’s accounting records.
 We recommend keeping your records on the FreeAgent digital platform.
-FreeAgent imports transactions from your company’s bank statements and this helps make your company’s book-keeping much easier.
-Most banks work very well with FreeAgent, however, Natwest, RBS and Mettle will actually pay the FreeAgent licence fees, if you sign up with them from the outset.
+FreeAgent is a piece of accounting software which is very popular with UK contractors and small businesses.
+The platform will import transactions from your company’s bank statements, and this helps make your company’s bookkeeping much more accessible.
+Most banks work very well with FreeAgent.
+However, Natwest, RBS and Mettle will also pay the FreeAgent licence fees if you sign up with them from the outset.
 This is a saving of £180 a year.

-As a contractor or small business owner you will need to consider business insurance.
+As a contractor or small business owner, you must consider business insurance.

 Ordinarily, within your contract terms and conditions, you may be required to take out professional indemnity insurance.
-However, as part of setting up your company, you should consider if you need any other insurances for your business such as public liability, employer’s liability and tax insurance (IR35).
+However, as part of setting up your company, you should consider if you need any other insurance for your business as part of your contractor finances.
+This could include public liability, employer’s liability and tax insurance (IR35).

-One key aspect to consider when you run your business, is how to update and maintain your business records, as you go along.
-This is key and if you are organised this will make it easier for your accountant which in turn will reflect on their fees.
-As mentioned, FreeAgent is an excellent choice for an online accounting system, if you are a contractor or small business owner.
+There is one key aspect to consider when you are running your own business.
+This is how to update and maintain your business records as you go along.
+This is important, and if you are organised, it will make it easier for your accountant.
+This, in turn, should reflect in the fees they charge you.
+As mentioned, FreeAgent is an excellent choice for an online accounting system if you are a contractor or small business owner.

-Therefore, It is good from the outset, to know how you should maintain your business records and also how long you need to keep these records for.
+Therefore, from the outset, it is good to know how you should maintain your business records.
+Knowing how long you need to keep these records is also good.

-Section 2 –limited company contracting -company taxes and paying tax
+Section 2 – guide to contracting -contractor taxes and paying tax

-This will enable you to have an overview of your company’s taxes, as you go forward.
-When you set this up yourself, it will make it much easier and quicker for you to add your accountant as an agent.
-We would recommend that over time (once registered for each tax), you add the services for:
+The online account will give you an overview of your contractor taxes as you go forward.
+Setting this up yourself will make it much easier and quicker for you to add your accountant as an agent.
+We would recommend that over time, once registered for a business tax; you add the services for:

-VAT registration is something else to consider when you first set up your own company.
+VAT registration is something else to consider when you go into UK contracting and are setting up your own company.

 The rule for VAT registration is that if you know your trading income will be over £85,000, you will need to register for VAT.
 However, you can also register for VAT voluntarily.

-As part of VAT registration, you will also need to consider if the normal scheme or VAT Flat Rate scheme is the best option.
-Nowadays, contractors are usually better off under the normal scheme.
+As part of VAT registration, you will also need to consider if the standard VAT scheme or VAT Flat Rate scheme is the best option.
+Nowadays, contractors are usually better off under the standard VAT scheme.

-Once registered (if you are under the normal scheme), you will be able to reclaim VAT on your costs.
-Being VAT registered effectively means that your VAT inclusive costs will actually cost your business one sixth less in future.
+Once registered (if you are under the standard scheme), you can reclaim VAT on your costs.
+Being VAT registered effectively means that your VAT-inclusive costs will cost your business one-sixth less.

-Once an online VAT registration application is submitted, it usually takes two working days to receive your VAT number and a further two working to have access to your VAT service on your HMRC Business Tax account.
+Once an online VAT registration application is submitted, receiving your VAT number usually takes two working days.
+It then takes a further two working days before you can access your VAT service on your HMRC Business Tax account.
 At this point, you can also download your VAT certificate.

-When you set up your company, Companies House will pass the details to HMRC and they will automatically set your new company up for Corporation Tax.
+Companies House will pass the details to HMRC when you set up your company.
+Once this occurs, they will automatically register your new company for Corporation Tax.

 All businesses pay Corporation Tax on their company profits.
-This tax is payable once per and it is due for payment year nine months and one day after your company’s year end.
+This tax is payable once per and is due for payment year nine months and one day after your company’s year-end.

 Your accountant or even you can register your company for a PAYE scheme.
-This will enable your company to pay salaries in the future and these can be processed via FreeAgent.
+This will enable your company to pay future salaries, which can be processed via FreeAgent.

-Tax (PAYE) and NI (National Insurance) are payable to HMRC on any company salaries.
-The tax amounts are ordinarily payable to HMTC on a quarterly basis, by the 19th of the month after the end of each calendar quarter.
+Tax (PAYE) and NI (National Insurance) are payable to HMRC on the company’s salaries.
+The tax amounts are ordinarily payable to HMRC every calendar quarter.
+The payments are due by the 19th of the month after the end of each calendar quarter.

-When you start a new contract, you may be required to invoice your client on a weekly or monthly basis.
-If you are working through an agency for your client the agency may self-bill and they will send you a remittance advice.
+When you start a new contract, you may be required to invoice your client weekly or monthly.
+If you are working through an agency for your client, the agency may self-bill, and they will send you a remittance advice.

-Please note, it is important, if you are actually sending invoices to your client, that these contain the correct details:
+Please note that it is important when you are sending invoices to your client:

 - These contain the correct details.

-- You ensure that you recharge your expenses There is a correct way to do this, when you are VAT registered and this is something that often confuses contractors.
+- You ensure that you recharge your expenses There is a correct way to do this when you are VAT registered.
+This is something that often confuses contractors.

 Claiming for expenses through your business

-When it comes to doing this, contractors and business owners can often miss claiming for certain expenses.
+When doing this, contractors and business owners can often miss claiming for certain expenses.
 If you do claim for all of your expenses, the benefits are:

-When your business is set up, there will be both pre trading expenses and ongoing business expenses that you will incur as you move forward.
-With regards to reclaiming the expenses that you pay for yourself, you might consider reimbursing these on a monthly basis.
+When your business is set up, there will be pre-trading expenses.
+There will also be ongoing business expenses that your business will incur as time moves forward.
+Regarding claiming for the business expenses which you pay for, you might consider reimbursing these monthly.

-Once you start your company, will you be doing any work from home?
+Once you start your company, will you do any work from home?
 If the answer here is yes, it is also good to know from the outset:

-When you start working through your own company, you will think about paying yourself a salary, just like you would receive if you were employed on the payroll elsewhere.
+When you start working through your own company, you will consider paying yourself a salary, just like you would receive if you were employed on the payroll elsewhere.

-Now that you have your own company this will be your new employer.
-Therefore, you could take a low salary, middle level salary or a high salary, depending on your circumstances.
+As part of this contracting guide, now that you have your own company, this will be your new employer.
+Therefore, you could take a low salary, a middle-level salary, or a high salary, depending on your circumstances.

-If your spouse or partner will assist you in running your company, you can also consider paying them a salary for their time.
-The type of work that they could do could be administration type work.
-This could include opening mail, answering the phone, responding to and sending e-mails, invoicing and business website type work.
-Their salary should be at a commercial rate, for the time that they spend working for your company.
+If your spouse or partner assists you in running your company, you can also consider paying them a salary for their time.
+The type of work that they could do could be administration-type work.
+This could include opening mail and answering the phone.
+It could also include responding to and sending e-mails, invoicing and business website work.
+Their salary should be at a commercial rate, for the time they spend working for your company.

-When a company is set up, there are a number of shares issued at the outset.
+When a company is set up, a number of shares are issued at the outset.

 Ordinarily, you would be the sole shareholder.
-However, you may choose to issue some shares to another individual such as your spouse as part of the set-up process.
+However, you may issue some shares to another individual, such as your spouse, as part of the set-up process.

-Best practice is to pay dividends on a monthly or quarterly basis.
-You can do so by making a transfer from the company account to your personal or joint account.
+The best practice is to pay dividends on a monthly or quarterly basis.
+You can transfer from the company account to your personal or joint account when you pay these.

 There are also many aspects to paying dividends.
 These include:

 You can consider setting up a contractor pension scheme.
-Your company could also make employer contributions into your personal pension scheme.
+Your company could also make employer contributions to your personal pension scheme.

-Pension payments through your company will save Corporation Tax as these costs are regarded as business expenses.
+Pension payments through your company will save Corporation Tax because these costs are regarded as business expenses.

-When you do make pension payments through your company, it enables you to extract extra income through here and this will benefit you personally in the future.
+Making pension payments through your company enables you to extract extra income, which will benefit you personally in the future.

 Section 5 -limited company contracting -official filing

 We now turn to official company and personal filing requirements.
-When you are a director running your own company there will be certain filing requirement every year and these are part of your director’s duties.
-The main requirements are:
+When you are a director running your own company, there will be specific filing requirements every year.
+These are part of your director’s duties, and the main requirements are:

-Besides the above annual requirements, you or your accountant may also need to file:
+Besides the above annual requirements, you or your accountant will also file:

 - You will also need to file a P11D return once per year if your company provides you with benefits in kind, such as a company car or other benefits.

-We detail in this limited company contracting guide, the majority of things that you will need to consider, when you first set up own company.
-It is highly recommended to be organised from the outset and this will stand you in good stead going forward.
+We detail in this limited company contracting guide many things to consider.
+Most of these are essential when you first set up your own company.
+It is highly recommended to be organised from the outset, which will stand you in good stead for the future.

 Link to Contractor Advice UK group on